twisteroidambassador/async_stagger/docs/index.rst

    pip install async-stagger

-Python 3.6 or above is required.
+Python 3.11 or above is required.
+For older versions of Python, use a previous release.

 Making TCP connections using Happy Eyeballs